Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Related Work

 \section{Related Work}

 \paragraph{Graph Neural Networks as Dynamical Systems.} Drawing inspiration from dynamical systems models that admit desired behaviors, various GNN architectures have been proposed to take advantage of such characteristic properties.
-In particular, building on the interpretation of CNNs as discretizations of PDEs \citep{ chen_neural_2018, RuthottoHaber2018}, there have been multiple works that view GNN layers as time integration steps of learnable non-linear diffusion equations.
-Such an approach allowed exploiting this connection to understand and improve GNNs \citep{chamberlain2021grand,eliasof2021pde}, for example by including energy-conserving terms alongside diffusion \citep{eliasof2021pde, rusch2022graph} or using reaction-diffusion equations \citep{wang2022acmp, choi2022gread}.
-These approaches to designing GNNs have been shown to be of significant benefit when trying to overcome common issues such as over-smoothing \citep{nt2019revisiting, oono2020graph, cai2020note, rusch2023survey} and over-squashing \citep{alon2021oversquashing}.
+In particular, building on the interpretation of CNNs as discretizations of PDEs \cite{chen_neural_2018, RuthottoHaber2018}, there have been multiple works that view GNN layers as time integration steps of learnable non-linear diffusion equations.
+Such an approach allowed exploiting this connection to understand and improve GNNs \cite{chamberlain2021grand,eliasof2021pde}, for example by including energy-conserving terms alongside diffusion \cite{eliasof2021pde, rusch2022graph} or using reaction-diffusion equations \cite{wang2022acmp, choi2022gread, eliasof2024graph}, advection and convection systems \cite{zhao2023graph,eliasof2024feature}, and higher-order ODEs \cite{eliasof2024temporal}.
+These approaches to designing GNNs have been shown to be of significant benefit when trying to overcome common issues such as over-smoothing \cite{oono2020graph, cai2020note} and over-squashing \cite{alon2021oversquashing, gravina2024tackling}.
+Recently, it was shown that neural diffusion GNNs are robust to graph attacks \cite{song2022robustness}.
+The design of GNNs via contractive dynamical systems was also considered in \cite{scarselli2008graph,gallicchio2010graph}.
+The studied architectures differ from those presented in this work, and were not applied in the context of adversarial robustness.

-We note that deep learning architectures are also often harnessed to numerically solve ODEs and PDEs or discover such dynamical systems from data \citep{ long2018pdenet,Bar-Sinai15344,brandstetter2022message, cai2022physics}.
+We note that deep learning architectures are also often harnessed to numerically solve ODEs and PDEs or discover such dynamical systems from data \cite{ long2018pdenet,Bar-Sinai15344,brandstetter2022message}.
 However, in this paper, we focus on drawing links between GNNs and contractive dynamical systems to improve GNN robustness to adversarial attacks.
+Additionally, we remark that the use of coupled dynamical systems updating both the adjacency matrix and the feature matrix jointly has also been used in \cite{huang2021coupled}.
+However, this paper focuses on dynamic graphs for data-driven modeling purposes, while the focus of this paper it on adversarial robustness.
+Additionally, the parameterization of the adjacency matrix updates differs considerably between our CSGNN and \cite{huang2021coupled} both in structure and the number of required parameters.